1242035/spree/guides/src/content/developer/core/taxation.md

 ## Calculators

-In order to charge tax in Spree you also need a `Spree::Calculator`.
-In most cases you should be able to use Spree's `DefaultTax` calculator.
+In order to charge tax in Viauco you also need a `Viauco::Calculator`.
+In most cases you should be able to use Viauco's `DefaultTax` calculator.
 It is suitable for both sales tax and price-inclusive tax scenarios.
 For more information, please read the [Calculators guide](/developer/core/calculators.html).

 ***
 The `DefaultTax` calculator uses the item total (exclusive of shipping) when computing sales tax.